grking8/homepage/_posts/2019-02-12-python-imports-101.md

 - Different ways of installing third-party libraries (various package managers and cloud repositories)
 - Virtual environments
-- Creation of your own libraries and making them accessible to others
+- Creating your own libraries and making them accessible to others

+Sometimes even experienced
-Further, these aspects can vary across platforms (Linux, macOS, Windows,...) and sometimes even experienced developers coming to Python from other languages can find themselves in sticky situations, e.g. "I think I did something to my system Python" or are left scratching their heads.
+developers coming to Python from other languages can find themselves in sticky situations, e.g. "I think I did something to my system Python" or are left scratching their heads.

-In this post we are going to take a first pass at the first two points, different libraries and import methods, and provide an introduction to imports in Python, trying a "first principles" approach.
+In this post we are going to take a look at the first two points, different libraries and import methods.

+In doing so, we will provide an introduction to imports in Python, taking a "first principles" approach.

 The examples in the post were run on Ubuntu 16.04.
 Whilst details will vary, the general concepts should be platform agnostic (although Windows users may have a harder time following).

-## Python interpreters
+## Python interpreters and libraries

 Before getting started, a few words on interpreters as without an interpreter we won't be importing anything!

 On Linux / macOS, usually at least one Python interpreter comes preinstalled.

-In reality, any preinstalled Python interpreter should not be used for development work.
+In reality, any preinstalled, i.e. system Python interpreter should not be used for development work.

 However, in this post we will do so to keep things as simple as possible and concentrate on imports.